Rational Quantum Mechanics: Testing Quantum Theory with Quantum Computers: Significance Statement

 \section{Significance Statement}

 \emph{Is there a fundamental reason why quantum computers cannot factor large integers used for encryption today?
-We introduce a concept called qubit information capacity which arises if, as the eminent physicist John Wheeler believed, the continuum nature of Hilbert Space, and hence quantum mechanics itself, is an idealisation and hence approximation for something inherently discrete.
-We argue that the physical reason for such discreteness is gravity, which provides natural discretisation scales for quantum systems of varying mass.
-We predict that the exponential speed up of quantum algorithms such as Shor's will saturate at around 500-1,000 qubits.
-Importantly, discretised state space provides a way to reimagine the foundations of quantum physics, including complementarity, Bell's Theorem and the measurement problem.}
+We introduce a theory of quantum physics based on the notion that the continuum nature of quantum mechanics' state space approximates something inherently discrete, and argue that the reason for such discreteness is gravity.
+From this we predict that quantum computers will never break realistic RSA-encrypted messages, for fundamental rather than practical reasons.
+This predicted breakdown of quantum theory may be falsifiable in a few years.
+If verified, quantum computers' biggest impact may be in the development of new finite theories which synthesise quantum and gravitational physics, potentially with commercial benefits (albeit for future generations) eclipsing those derived from quantum mechanics alone.}